Components bottleneck drives German components distribution forward - CIE

+German components distribution (according to FBDi e.V.) grows by 25.2% in Q3 2021.
+Bookings reach +135%.
+Industry and customers still concerned about component shortage.

-The shortage of components continues to drive great numbers for the distribution industry, according to FBDi e.V. – Fachverband der Bauelemente Distribution e.V.
-(Professional Association of Component Distribution) .
+Berlin, November 11, 2021 – The shortage of components continues to drive great numbers for the distribution industry.
 Although the summer quarter did not bring new sales records, it clearly ended with record orders.
 Sales by distributor members of the FBDi grew by 25.2% to 887 million Euros in the third quarter.
 On incoming orders, the industry set a new record with 1.48 billion Euros, which represents a plus of 135%.
 As a result, the book-to-bill ratio ended once again at a record-breaking level of 1.67.
 For the year as a whole, the electronics components distribution industry is expected to grow by between 15% and 20%, returning to the pre-Corona turn-over level of around 3.3 billion euros.

 At a product level, the FBDi recorded significant differences: Semiconductors, by far the largest product group, grew by just under 20% to 576 million Euros, electromechanics by almost 38% to 126 million Euros, and passives by 38% to 115 million Euros.
 Sensors (+69% to just under 9 million euros), displays (by 24% to 16 million), power supplies (including batteries) by 29% to 34 million Euros, and assemblies and subsystems by 39% to just under 11 million Euros also increased considerably.
 This resulted in a slightly different market split between semiconductors (65%), passives (13%) and electromechanical components (14%).
 Power supplies and the remaining products each contributed 4%.